 A water right permit to appropriate water allows a person to make a private, beneficial use of a public resource.
-Any interested person is welcome to participate in the procedure used to process an application.

 Application Report and Recommendation.
 Upon receipt of a completed application for a water right permit, a report is prepared by the Water Rights Program.
 The chief engineer then makes a recommendation as to whether the application should be approved, deferred, or denied.
 Recommendations typically include one or more qualifications including certain restrictions, limitations, or other responsibilities for the applicant to fulfill.
 A copy of the report and recommendation is provided to the applicant and to anyone else upon request.